DHSTTOS/documents/implementation/deployment.md

 ### Firewall
 If a firewall is installed, open the following ports for incoming connections:
-- 80, 443 for production
+80 and 443 (for http and https)

-- 1234, 3000 (optional, for testing with npm-based webserver
+Optionally, for testing with a npm-based webserver, you can also open:
+1234 and 3000

-- 8080, 8433 needed in the development environment, not for production
+Optionally, for the development environment, also open:
+8080 and 8433

 ## Configuration of the frontend server
 ### Webserver